Microchipping and Registration

 Step 2 - Registering your animal

-Once you have microchipped your animal, you then need to lifetime register it by 6 months of age.
-Infringements may be issued to owners of animals whose animal is older than 6 months of age and is not registered.
+Once you have microchipped your animal, you then need to lifetime register them by 12 weeks of age.
+Infringements may be issued to owners of animals whose animal is older than 12 weeks of age and is not registered.
+Until payment is made, your pet is not registered and you may be liable for fines, including a fixed penalty notice of $330.
+A late payment fee will also be applied if you do not pay registration within 28 days of when it was due.

-Lifetime registrations can be made at any Council, the RSPCA or the Animal Welfare League or online at www.petregistry.nsw.gov.au.
+Lifetime registrations can be made at any Council or online at NSW Pet Registry.
 Proof of desexing must be provided to be eligible for the reduced registration fee.
+Registration covers the dog or cat for its lifetime, even if their owner changes.
+You must be aged 18 years or over to own a dog or cat.

 SMS reminder service